Register a caravan or light trailer

 - an unregistered vehicle permit to move it—if safety work needs to be done before registration

-- an original copy of the current Queensland safety certificate—if you are registering a trailer that more than 750kg aggregate trailer mass
+- an original copy of the current Queensland safety certificate—if you are registering a trailer that more than 750kg aggregate trailer mass (unless the trailer is brand new)

 - a gas systems certificate that is less than 3 months old if your vehicle has gas appliances